aBathologist/borgmanities/readme.md

 # Borgmanities

-    We are humans.
-Publish your research and share of your soul.
-    We will add your cultural and intellectual accomplishments to our own.
-    Your insights will adapt to confirm our theses.
-    Resistance is facile.
+*Resistance is facile.*

-But [citation](https://www.youtube.com/watch?v=AyenRCJ_4Ww) can be expected.

 This project is for fun and learning.
-We are currently working on a twitter bot in Haskell, but may expand in any number of directions in the future.
+We are currently working on a twitter bot in Haskell (plus a touch of python), but may expand in any number of directions in the future.
 If we had an agenda, it would include opposing borgification.

 ## Active Project: